shreyas21563/VQA-using-BLIP/README.md

 - Vasan Vohra

 ## References
 1. Junnan Li, Dongxu Li, Caiming Xiong, and Steven Hoi.
-Blip:
- Bootstrapping language-image pre-training for unified vision language understanding and generation.
-In International con ference on machine learning, pages 12888–12900.
+Blip: Bootstrapping language-image pre-training for unified vision language understanding and generation.
+In International conference on machine learning, pages 12888–12900.
 PMLR, 2022.
 2. Jacob Devlin, Ming-Wei Chang, Kenton Lee, and Kristina Toutanova.
- Bert:
- Pre-training of deep bidirectional transformers for language understanding. arXiv preprint arXiv:1810.04805, 2018.
+Bert: Pre-training of deep bidirectional transformers for language understanding. arXiv preprint arXiv:1810.04805, 2018.
 3. Mateusz Malinowski and Mario Fritz.
-A multi-world ap proach to question answering about real-world scenes based on uncertain input.
-Advances in neural information process ing systems, 27, 2014.
+A multi-world approach to question answering about real-world scenes based on uncertain input.
+Advances in neural information processing systems, 27, 2014.
 4. George A Miller.
 Wordnet: a lexical database for english.
 Communications of the ACM, 38(11):39–41, 1995